hamidreza07/pyspark-function-script/README.md

-# Zhaav-MINER-Scripts
-PySpark Scripts of Zhaav Miner Service
+## Pyspark  Scripts
+Create python functions for pysark DataFrame align with example.

-## TODO
+## What's new?

-Hamid, please add your implemented pyspark scripts here.
-Plus, it would be good if we have descriptions for each function.
+In this project we try to create function for each dataframe command.we use this function for dataframes to solve their problem.